TEXT-S&P summary: Migros Bank

 We could revise the outlook to stable if we were to conclude that the current developments in Swiss housing prices have little or no effect on the asset quality of MIB’s residential mortgage loan book.

-Ratings upside would depend primarily on a more positive assessment of MIB’s risk position.
-Therefore, we would need to take the view that MIB’s risk management capacities and the overall risk profile of MIB is commensurate with peers with an adequate risk position assessment.
+Ratings upside would depend on a more positive assessment of MIB’s business or risk position, a scenario we currently view as unlikely.

 Related Criteria And Research